Qualité de l'air à Monaco

 This decisive policy can be observed through strong backing for public transport both in the Principality and beyond its borders, the deployment of adjustable traffic flow plans and the development of automated pedestrian links.

-Furthermore, the acquisition of clean vehicles is incentivised for individuals and systematic for State departments.
+Furthermore, the acquisition of clean vehicles is incentivised for individuals and businesses and systematic for State departments.

 Rationalising water consumption and wastewater treatment are key issues in a sustainable town.